jstrchn/website/content/projects/incidentalTrust.md

 date = 2016-04-27T00:00:00

 # Project title.
-title = "Incidental Social Learning from Gaze Cues"
+title = "Incidental Learning of Trust from Gaze Cues"

 # Project summary to display on homepage.
 summary = "Investigating how we make decisions about trustworthiness based on nonverbal gaze behaviour."